24f2004110/Active-Payload-Stabilization-Gesture-Controlled-Robotics/README.md

 ## ⚙️ TUNING PARAMETERS

-Adjust these constants in the firmware to calibrate for your specific build[cite: 1]:
+Adjust these constants in the firmware to calibrate for your specific build:

 ```cpp
 // ── Complementary Filter ──────────────────────────────────────────